hakimel/reveal.js/README.md

 Reveal.initialize();
 ```

+For plugins that are loaded as [dependencies](#dependencies), reveal.js will wait for the fullfillment of their init Promise only for the *non-async* plugins.
 If the init method does _not_ return a Promise, the plugin is considered ready right away and will not hold up the reveal.js startup sequence.

 ### Retrieving Plugins